 We read a great strawberry lifecycle book and color coded the various parts of the strawberry plant.
 The kids added the booklets to their lapbooks.
 I also found a great set of strawberry lifecycle cards and added them to Parker’s learning lane.

 After studying the strawberry plant, we turned our attention to the strawberry fruit.
 We read several strawberry books, but one of our favorites was The Berry Book by Gail Gibbons.
-I created a set of parts of the strawberry fruit nomenclature cards and a booklet.
-You can grab your free copy here!

 After reading about the fruit, we headed outside to pick some fresh strawberries.
 We’ve had strawberry plants in our garden for years, but this was our best strawberry season ever!
 The kids picked some berries and brought them to the kitchen for some hands-on strawberry science.